ADVERTISING

 “The cooperation of the various helpers is extremely important and can be practiced very well here today,” explained District Fire Inspector Friedrich Schmidt to District Administrator Thomas Will, who accompanied the exercise on site.

-According to the organizers, participants were very satisfied with the exercise opportunity.
+According to the organizers, participants were very satisfied with the exercise.
 A detailed evaluation by the exercise observers is still pending.
-This includes the analysis of 32 responses regarding the comprehensibility of the bilingual warning messages, which were tested after the exercise.
+This includes the analysis of 32 feedback reports on the comprehensibility of the bilingual warning messages, which were tested after the exercise.

 (Gross-Gerau-Red/PSGG)

-Photos: Many "injured" people had to be cared for during the disaster control exercise last weekend.
-Photos: District administration
+Photos: Many "injured" people had to be treated during the disaster relief exercise last weekend.
+Photos: District Administration